knaw-huc/textrepo/docs/overview.rst

 Overview
 ========

+The |tr| was born out of the desire to archive and unlock text corpora of its various files and formats in a durable and consistent way.

 Domain model
 ************

-The |tr| is build around a number of core concepts that allow it to create a generic represention of text corpora:
+The |tr| is build around a number of core concepts that allow it to represent text corpora in a generic way:

 - **document**: top level object which represents the core physical entity of a digitized corpus (e.g. a page) that resulted in scans, xml-files, text files and other file types.
 A document contains a list of files, unique by file type
 - **file**: as found on your computer, including a file type but *without* its contents.
 A file contains a list of versions